-Power-outages and air-raid alarms continue throughout the country, as a result of Russian attacks, which can also disrupt port operations.
-Concerns regarding the operational future of the country's energy network, including sufficient supplies and making the network more resilient to aerial attacks, continue to be expressed.
+Power-outages and air-raid alarms continue throughout the country, which can also disrupt port operations.
+Concerns regarding the operational future of the country's energy network, including sufficient supplies and making the network more resilient to aerial attacks remain.
 Given the constant unpredictability, future disruption should be expected.